rcgsheffield/hpc_intro/r/readme.txt

 Here, we assume that you wish to run the program my_code.R on the system.

 First, you need to write a submission file.
-We assume you will call this rsge.sh
+We assume you will call this rslurm=.sh

 #!/bin/bash
-#$ -S /bin/bash
-#$ -cwd               # Run job from current directory

-module load apps/R/3.4.0/gcc-4.8.5 # Load version 3.4.0 of R
+module load apps/R/3.6.1 # Load version 3.6.1 of R

 R CMD BATCH readings.R test.R.o$JOB_ID